 I am Kay McKenzie Cooke, the daughter of the late Donald Patrick McKenzie and the late Shirley Alison McKenzie (nee Lee) and the oldest of their seven children.

-Through my mother’s line, I am tangata whenua and as well, have Scottish, and English descent.
+Through my mother’s line, I am tangata whenua and as well am of Scottish and English descent.

 Through my father’s line, I am of Scottish and Irish descent.

 My maunga / mountain, the Takitimu range, my awa / river is the Waiau, Southland, my ancestor is Moitoitoi, the maraes I affiliate to are Waihopai, Aparima and Hokonui.
-My iwi is Kai Tahu.
-As well, I am of Kati Mamoe and Ngati kahungunu descent.
+My iwi is Kai Tahu, my hapu are Kati Mamoe and Ngati kahungunu.

 I live in Dunedin with my husband Robert.
 Our children are now adults with families of their own.
 We are grandparents to eight grandchildren.

 I spent my formative years in the small seaside town of Orepuki, located on the south-western coast of the South Island of New Zealand.
 Here I was introduced to wild weather and the craft of writing; my mother encouraging me from an early age to write a weekly poem or short story for the children’s page of the ‘Southland Times’.
 I was also an avid reader.
-I feasted on a plethora of Enid Blyton and fairy tales; but ‘Anne of Green Gables’ by LM Montgomery, being my absolute favourite.
+I feasted on a plethora of Enid Blyton and fairy tales; but ‘Anne of Green Gables’ by LM Montgomery, remained my favourite book and became a touchstone.

 When I was ten years old, we moved inland to Otama Valley, Northern Southland, a green and lonely valley-landscape twenty miles away from the township of Gore.
 After four years as a pupil at the small, two-roomed, country school of Wendon, I attended Gore High School.
-During this time I continued to express myself through writing and began to develop my own style.
-I enjoyed reading the poems of such poets as John Keats, Dylan Thomas, Gerard Manley Hopkins, Robert Browning, W.H.
+At this age I enjoyed reading the poems of such poets as John Keats, Dylan Thomas, Gerard Manley Hopkins, Robert Browning, W.H.
 Auden, T.S.
 Eliot, Christina Rossetti and Eleanor Farjeon.
 Writers such as John Steinbeck, James Baldwin, the Brontes, Jane Austen, Mary Stewart, Victoria Holt, Madeline L’Engle, Francoise Sagan, were favourite authors at this stage.
-In the 3rd Form (Year 9) a poem of mine was chosen to be printed in the GHS magazine, which was a highlight for me.

-Sometime during the late-1980’s (at the same time as starting up and running an early childhood pre-school, therefore adding to the crazy-busy nature of my life at that time) I decided to take writing seriously, attending evening writing classes run by the well-known Dunedin teacher, the late Charles Croot.
+Sometime during the early-nineties (at the same time as starting up and running a childcare centre, thus adding to the crazy-busy nature of my life at that time) I decided to take writing seriously, attending evening writing classes run by the well-known Dunedin teacher, the late Charles Croot.
 As well, I completed several Otago University English Department papers.
-Among these was a Writing Workshop Paper taken by lecturer and writer Dr. John Dolan, who encouraged me to submit my first poetry m.s. to Otago University Press.
+Among these was a Writing Workshop Paper taken by lecturer and writer John Dolan, who encouraged me to submit my first poetry m.s. to Otago University Press.